techmania-team/techmania-docs/English/Theme/C#_guide_to_Lua.md

 - **Thread**: not used in TECHMANIA themes.
 - **Table**: like a Dictionary, except each key and each value doesn't have to be the same type within a table.

 Table is the most powerful and versatile type in Lua.
-If keys are natural numbers, a table can be used like an array.
+If keys are positive integers, a table can be used like an array.
 If keys are strings, and values are booleans, number, strings and functions, a table can be used like an object.

 ### Variables